About the Artist

 A Stitch in Time

-International triennial exhibition featuring images from Arts Territory Exchange collaborations.
+International triennial exhibition presenting works developed through Arts Territory Exchange collaborations.

 Lost – A Journey Through the Fragile Mind